tvortsa/godot-docs/tutorials/2d/cutout_animation.rst

 Skeletons
 ~~~~~~~~~

-Godot doesn't actually support *true* Skeketons, but it does feature a
+Godot doesn't actually support *true* Skeletons, but it does feature a
 helper to create "bones" between nodes.
 This is enough for most cases,
 but the way it works is not completely obvious.